cimpan91/Docs/Docs/DIRAC_UI.rst

 Access DIRAC in browser

--  Now that you have the certificate and have joined to VO, you can  access DIRAC in browser   `DIRAC_in_browser <https://dirac.gridpp.ac.uk:8443/DIRAC/>`__
+-  Now that you have the certificate and have joined to VO, you can add certificate to your browser and access DIRAC in browser   `DIRAC_in_browser <https://dirac.gridpp.ac.uk:8443/DIRAC/>`__

 -  More details about DIRAC at Guide to DIRAC  `Guide_to_DIRAC <https://www.gridpp.ac.uk/wiki/Quick_Guide_to_Dirac#Server_URL>`__